-Indirect transfers rules are designed to levy tax over gains arising upon the alienation of shares or comparable interest in an entity - which can be incorporated onshore or offshore - whenever these gains substantially derive from immovable property located in the country.
-The definition of immovable property can include land, building, factories, as well as mines and related licenses and rights.
+Indirect transfers rules are designed to levy tax over gains arising upon the alienation of shares or comparable interest in an entity-which can be incorporated onshore or offshore-whenever these gains substantially derive from immovable property located in the country.
+The definition of immovable property can include land, buildings, and factories, as well as mines and related licenses and rights.

 International tax norms also support the taxation of capital gains at source in cases of offshore indirect transfers.
-Bilateral tax treaty models from the UN and the OECD both do so, in their articles 13(4) - see below.
+Bilateral tax treaty models from the UN and the OECD both do so, in their article 13(4), provided in the following box.
 The Area is not a sovereign country, and the ISA will not sign bilateral tax treaties, but it can be argued that the same principle of source taxation should apply to natural resources in the Area.

-In the context of DSM, all alienations of mining assets, licenses and rights are necessarily taking place abroad, since the entities holding the licenses and their shareholders will be registered in other jurisdictions.
+In the context of DSM, all alienations of mining assets, licenses, and rights are necessarily taking place abroad, since the entities holding the licenses and their shareholders will be registered in other jurisdictions.
 As a result, all sales of mining assets and related licenses will be offshore sales.
-While the parties can still negotiate the sale of the license itself, it can be expected that most transactions will involve the sale of shares of the license-holder, or even of intermediate activities, thus resulting in a change of the corporate chain ownership.
+While the parties can still negotiate the sale of the license itself, it can be expected that most transactions will involve the sale of the license-holder's shares, or even of intermediate activities, thus resulting in a change of the corporate chain ownership.